Confetti (Little Mix album): Singles

 Confetti was supported by four singles.
 On 27 March 2020, "Break Up Song" was released as the lead single from the then-untitled album.
-The official music video for the was released on 8 May 2020.
+The official music video was released on 8 May 2020.
 The song debuted at number nine on the UK Singles Chart, and spent 18 weeks on the chart.
 The song charted in several other countries and received gold music certifications from the British Phonographic Industry (BPI) and from Pro-Música Brasil (PMB).

 "Holiday" was released on 24 July 2020 and served as the album's second single.
 Its music video was filmed during isolation due to the COVID-19 pandemic, in front of a greenscreen, and features the group as mermaids and goddesses.
 It was released on 28 August 2020.
 The track peaked at number fifteen on the UK Singles Chart, and charted in ten other territories.
 It has since been certified gold in both the United Kingdom and Brazil.

 "Sweet Melody" was announced as the album's third single on 19 October, and released on 23 October.
 An accompanying music video was released the same day as the song's release.
 The song debuted at number eight on the UK Singles Chart, and peaked at number one three months after its release, becoming the group's fifth chart-topper in the United Kingdom.
 The song spent thirteen weeks inside the top 10 of the UK Charts, becoming the group's longest running Top 10 single there.

 A remix of the album's title track, featuring American rapper Saweetie, was released as the fourth and final single of the album on 30 April, as announced on 21 April.
 The reworked version does not feature the verse by former member Nelson, as it was the group's first release as a trio, following her departure in 2020.
 An accompanying music video, directed by Samuel Douek, was released the same day.
 The song peaked at number nine on the UK Singles Chart and has been certified silver by the BPI.
 The remix also charted in Belgium, New Zealand and Venezuela.